 - Sealing yourself in airtight: a fully closed small box sounds unnaturally dead and gets hot.
 Aim for dry, not dead.

-- Expecting soundproofing: treatment won’t block outside noise.
-Record during quiet hours if needed.
+- Expecting soundproofing: treatment won’t block outside noise — if blocking sound is your real goal, see how to soundproof a room.
+Otherwise, record during quiet hours if needed.

 Frequently asked questions